 - 2 tablespoon water

-- Combine rice vinegar, sugar, tamari, sherry, and ½ teaspoon sesame oil in a small bowl, stirring to combine. (this is the sauce base)
+- Combine rice vinegar, sugar, tamari, mirin, and 1/2 teaspoon sesame oil in a liquid measuring cup or small bowl, stirring to combine. (this is the sauce base)

 - In a separate small bowl, dissolve the cornstarch in water.

 - Heat 2 tablespoons sesame oil over medium heat in a saucepan.
 Add the garlic and cook,stirring until fragrant (around 30 seconds).

 - Re-stir the sauce, add it to the saucepan and bring to a boil, stirring.
 (This will take about a minute).

 - Re-stir the cornstarch- water mixture and add it to the sauce a little at a time (stirring as to combine) until it is a desired thickness-- it will thicken quickly as it heats up.

 - Transfer to a bowl or liquid measuring cup and set aside until ready to use.